Using Room Dividers to Carve Out Your Personal Sanctuary

 Adding Personal Touches

 This is where you make it yours.
 Hang some artwork on your divider if it’s solid, you could drape some fairy lights over the top and add hooks for your favourite bags or scarves.
-I’ve even seen people use decorative lace overlays on plain dividers to add texture and interest.
+I’ve even seen people use self adhesive Decorative lace overlays on plain dividers to add texture and interest and costs very little.

 Budget-Friendly DIY Divider Options